vikasnataraja/vikasnataraja.github.io/_posts/2021-04-29-Fantasy-Premier-League-AI.md

 With that information, here are some ideas I have:

 - Build a temporal network like RNN or LSTM that takes into account past information to predict the future.
-The sample size will be important here - do I prioritize the last 5 games of a player from a bottom half team or do I keep a underperforming but top player in the team?
+The sample size will be important here - do I prioritize the last 5 games of a player from a bottom half team or do I keep an underperforming but top player in the team?
 These are questions that the network will have to learn to answer.

 <figure align="center">
   <img width="800" height="400" src="/assets/img/fpl/lstm.jpg" alt="LSTM architecture">